The melting of an ice cube is an example of which type of change? | Study Prep in Pearson+

 1

-Understand the difference between physical and chemical changes: Physical changes affect the form of a substance but not its chemical composition, while chemical changes result in the formation of new substances.
+Understand the difference between physical and chemical changes: A physical change affects the form of a substance but not its chemical composition, while a chemical change results in the formation of new substances with different properties.

-Identify what happens when ice melts: Ice changes from solid water to liquid water, but the molecular structure of H\_2O remains the same.
+Recognize that melting ice involves a change in state from solid to liquid, which alters the physical form but does not change the molecular structure of H\_2O.

-Recognize that no new substances are formed during melting, so the process does not involve breaking or forming chemical bonds.
+Note that nuclear changes involve changes in the nucleus of atoms, which is not the case here, and biological changes pertain to living organisms or biological processes.

 Watch next